Beloth/Ostston-Work/Notes/Next Session.md

       * DC 18+ Ostston

  ### Travel to Ostston

+#### Stop at Wayfair Inn
+* Heavy guard pressense
+* Rumors of the death of a Lord down in Highcastle
+* Food prices on the rise.
+Innkeeper willing to give a free meal to Kairon

  #### Bandit encounter

  * See wheel tracks and foot prints leads way from the main road.